Lavanyaaa25/Promptly/README.md

 <h2>Profile</h2>
 <img width="960" alt="Screenshot 2024-03-22 221555" src="https://github.com/VaibhavSingh87/Promptly/assets/114211427/747fbe15-4a6c-4d20-bed9-2ef6ad5cdb9a">

+<h1>Observability</h1>
+<p>For building your dashboard in grafana for the metrics scraped by the prometheus server, refer to the Observability.txt file</p>

 ## 🤝 Contributing

 We welcome contributions from the community!
 Here's how you can help: